Pet Insurance Glossary

 Claims Risk Management (or CRM)

-CRM is how, as insurance underwriters, we are able to control the cost of insurance for the majority of our membership (or insurance base).
+CRM is how, as insurance underwriters, we are able to control the cost of insurance for the majority of our customers (or insurance base).
 Only a small percentage of our policy holders are impacted by CRM, meaning that we must temporarily adjust their co-insurance upwards due to much higher than average claims.

 Changes in a Pet's normal healthy state, bodily function or behaviour.